 Guests and visitors shall observe these regulations while on campus or other college property.
 Non-compliance may subject a person to sanctions imposed by the College as well as to the provisions of local and state law.

-For LCSC sponsored events which are open to the campus community and at which alcohol will be present, the sponsor will work with the Vice President for Student Affairs and the appropriate instructional dean to assure adherence to this policy.
+For college- sponsored events which are open to the campus community and at which alcohol will be present, the sponsor will work with the Vice President for Student Affairs and the appropriate instructional dean to assure adherence to this policy.
 The following information will need to be provided to assure adherence:

 Names and ages of individuals designated as bartenders or servers to check identification;